A geometric Steinberg formula

 \end{conj}

 \begin{rmk} \phantomsection \begin{enumerate} \item The combinatorics involved in Conjecture~\ref{conj:FM} takes a more natural form if we work with the ``opposite'' affine Grassmannian $\Gr^{\mathrm{op}}=\cL^+G \backslash \cL G$ (with its action of $\cL^+G$ and $I_\unip$ induced by right multiplication on $\cL G$).
 It is however much more common to work with $\Gr$ rather than $\Gr^{\mathrm{op}}$, and for this reason we will work with the conjecture as formulated in Conjecture~\ref{conj:FM}. \item If $\ell \geq h$, the group $\bY/\Z\fR^\vee$ can have $\ell$-torsion only if $G$ has a component on type $A_\ell$.
-This can create troubles with Conjecture~\ref{conj:FM} for the \emph{extended} principal block of $\mathrm{SL}_\ell$ in characteristic $\ell$ has its simple objects in a natural bijection with $W_\ext^S \cap W_\aff$, which does not match the combinatorics of the category $\Perv_{I_\unip}(\Gr,\bk)$.
-However, it turns out that this version is false when $G=\mathrm{PGL}_\ell$. \item A proof of Conjecture~\ref{conj:FM} seems within reach (maybe under stronger assumptions), but is not available as of now. \end{enumerate} \end{rmk}
+This can create troubles with Conjecture~\ref{conj:FM}; e.g., the extended principal block of $\mathrm{SL}_\ell$ in characteristic $\ell$ has its simple objects in a natural bijection with $W_\ext^S \cap W_\aff$, which does not match the combinatorics of the category $\Perv_{I_\unip}(\Gr,\bk)$ for $G=\mathrm{PGL}_\ell$. \item A proof of Conjecture~\ref{conj:FM} seems within reach (maybe under stronger assumptions), but is not available as of now. \end{enumerate} \end{rmk}

-is an isomorphism for all algebraic $\bG^{(1)}$-modules $V,V'$ with $\dim(V)<\infty$, which is false in this case when $V=\bk$ and $V'=\scO(\bG^{(1)})$ by~\cite[Remark in~\S II.12.2]{jantzen}.
-We expect this ``extended" version of the Finkelberg--Mirkovi{\'c} conjecture to hold under slightly stronger assumptions on $\ell$. \item A proof of Conjecture~\ref{conj:FM} seems to be within reach, but is not published as of now. \end{enumerate} \end{rmk}